 - The University will protect the confidentiality of the SSN that it holds and permit access to them only for legitimate University purposes.
 The University will not communicate an employee’s PII to the general public.

-SSN and PII are classified as High Risk Information under the University’s Data Classification System.
+SSN and PII are classified as High Risk Information under the Data Security Classification Policy.

 Data Protection: Obligations of People Who Possess Records with SSN / PII